immersive-web/navigation/README.md

 ## Design Goals

-The goal of this repository is to discuss and design a simple API for UAs to grant immersive sessions without an explicit user activation in specific scenarios.
+The goal of this repository is to discuss and design a simple API for UAs to explicitly grant immersive sessions.

 ## Non Goals